Apache declines to comment on deal talk; shares soar

-(Reuters) - Apache Corp declined to comment on Monday whether it has received and rejected an unsolicited takeover offer from an unidentified company as its shares soared as much as 13 percent.
+HOUSTON (Reuters) - Apache Corp (APA.N) declined to comment on Monday whether it has received and rejected an unsolicited takeover offer from an unidentified company as its shares soared as much as 13 percent.

 On Sunday, Bloomberg News reported that Apache, which has operations in Egypt, the North Sea and Texas, had rejected a takeover approach and hired investment bankers from Goldman Sachs to help with a defense.